storybookjs/react-native/docs/src/pages/configurations/theming/index.md

 });
 ```

-When setting a theme, set a full theme object, the theme is replaced, not combined.
+When setting a theme, set a full theme object.
+The theme is replaced not combined.

 See more addon options at https://github.com/storybooks/storybook/tree/master/addons/options